frnmst/mcmc-comparisons/README.md

 ### Run on a SLURM queue

-The purpose of using SLURM is to run the tests in parallel.
+The purpose of using SLURM is to run the experiments is a multi node setup:

 - Go to the slurm directory and run the shell file